When one parent wants to move away with a child

 When the parent who has primary physical custody of the child moves outside of the state or the country, the custody matter can get very complicated as different laws and jurisdictions apply.

-If you wish to relocate with your child, or your ex plans to do so, it’s very important to work with an experienced attorney to make sure your rights and relationship with your child are protected.
+If you wish to relocate with your child, or your ex plans to do so, it’s very important to work with an experienced lawyer to make sure your rights and relationship with your child are protected.